Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Step 3 -Wash the beets!

 I'm sure you can figure out how to scrub the beets in plain cold or lukewarm water using your hands or a vegetable brush.
-It's easier to wash them after you've cut off the tops.

 Step 4 - Cook the beets